Mokona/CppProjectTemplate/README.md

 Either get the latest version from GitHub or extract the archive to a directory.

-You also have to install __Google Test__ in the extern/ sub-directory.
-Check README in it to see how.

 Suggested way of manual building:

 - if the directory is named __CppProjectTemplate/__, create another directory at the same level with the name __CppProjectTemplate-build/__.